lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 }
 ```

 There are some changes here, the most obvious is that the method now receives a `MD5AnimModel` instance.
-The next one is that we do not return a `GameItem` instance but and `AnimGameItem` one.
+The next one is that we do not return a `GameItem` instance but an `AnimGameItem` one.
 This class inherits from the `GameItem` class but adds support for animations.
 We will see why this was done this way later.

-If we continue with the process method, the first thing we do is call the `calcInJointMatrices` method, which is defined like this:
+If we continue with the process method, the first thing we do is calling the `calcInJointMatrices` method, which is defined like this:

 ```java
 private static List<Matrix4f> calcInJointMatrices(MD5Model md5Model) {